impresso/impresso.github.io/pages/associated-partners.md

 ## History department, University of Lausanne, UNIL.

-[// www.unil.ch/hist](http://www.unil.ch/hist/home.html) &mdash; Since more than a decade, the History Department has a strong expertise in media history and is actively engaged in research and teaching activities in DH in the frame of the development of a Competence Centre in Digital Humanities in partnership with the EPFL.
-Beyond history of the media themselves, our approach aims at an ever more systematic and methodologically rigorous integration of digital audiovisual and media sources into contemporary Swiss history.
+[// www.unil.ch/hist](http://www.unil.ch/hist/home.html) &mdash; Since more than a decade, the History Department has a strong expertise in media history and is actively engaged in research and teaching activities in digital humanities.
+Beyond history of the media themselves, the department aims at an ever more systematic and methodologically rigorous integration of digital audiovisual and media sources into contemporary Swiss history.

-**Role**: Historians from UNIL will use the tools and interfaces developed in the course of the project for teaching activities in the field of Media history, History of Swiss foreign policy and of International cultural relations, as well as political and cultural History of European integration (WP6.5).
-They will also study the epistemological and methodological implications inherent in the generation, analysis, and interpretation of text analysis tools, interfaces, and visualizations, and will organize and contribute to workshops on these topics (WP6.4).
+**Role**: Historians from UNIL will use the tools and interfaces developed in the course of the project for teaching activities in the field of media history, history of swiss foreign policy and of international cultural relations, as well as political and cultural history of european integration (WP6.5).
+They will also contribute to the reflection on the epistemological and methodological implications of the usage of text analysis tools, interfaces, and visualizations, and will organize and contribute to workshops on these topics (WP6.4).

 **Participants**: François Vallotton (Full professor and vice-dean of the Faculty of Arts), Raphaëlle Ruppen-Coutaz (Lecturer).

 ## infoclio

-[// www.infoclio.ch](https://www.infoclio.ch/) &mdash; Infoclio.ch was created on the initiative of the Swiss History Society (SSH) and of the Swiss Academy of Humanities and Social Sciences (SSHU).
-Its objectives are to develop a digital infrastructure for the historical sciences in Switzerland, to coordinate its main actors and institutions, to increase the visibility of Swiss historical research in the digital context, and to facilitate access to digital and international programs for researchers.
+[// www.infoclio.ch](https://www.infoclio.ch/) &mdash; infoclio.ch is the professional portal for the historical sciences in Switzerland.
+It was created on the initiative of the Swiss History Society (SSH) and of the Swiss Academy of Humanities and Social Sciences (SAHS).
+Its objectives are to develop a digital infrastructure for the historical sciences in Switzerland, to increase the visibility of Swiss historical research on the Web, and to facilitate access to digital tools and methods for researchers in the humanities.

 **Role**: infoclio will work in close collaboration with the consortium for the achievement of tasks related to the interplay between computer scientists and historians, and related to the design and reception of digital interfaces for the exploration of historical data.
 More precisely, infoclio will participate to workshops where infrastructure providers (libraries, archives), digital scholars (historians), and text miners exchange.
-In this regard, the association will be responsible for the organisation and realisation of the second and fifth workshops on prototypes and epistemological issues, and of the sixth one on the final evaluation of the developed systems (see project timeline).
+In this regard, the organization will be responsible for the organisation and realisation of the second and fifth workshops on prototypes and epistemological issues, and of the sixth one on the final evaluation of the developed systems (see project timeline).
 <!---Besides, inflocio will help to identify opportunities for the improvement of existing portals in order to promote innovative digital scholarship practices; support the investigation of the potentials of digital approaches; encourage the improvement of digital literacy; co-design computational tools for the exploration of historical sources, and identify and serve user needs.--->

 **Participants**: Enrico Natale (Managing Director)